BackupTheBerlios/hjb-svn/trunk/docs/rst/receive-from-subscriber.rst

 system via a JMS subscriber.
 It is returned in the response encoded as described in `message translation`_.
 The command

-* times out after the specified number of seconds if the timeout parameter is supplied.
+* times out after the specified number of milliseconds if the timeout parameter is supplied.

-* times out after a HJB preset timeout period if  timeout is specified.
+* times out after a HJB preset timeout period if no timeout is specified.

 * on timing out, the response has a HTTP status of *404 Not Found*